 Let’s be honest, there’s nothing more frustrating than realizing you’re missing an ingredient in the middle of baking.
 I recently shared an easy homemade buttermilk substitute with you, so today I want to share another substitute — homemade cake flour.

-What exactly is cake flour?
-It’s made from soft wheat and is much finer than all-purpose flour.
+Cake flour vs. regular flour.
+Cake flour is made from soft wheat and is much finer than all-purpose flour.
 The main difference between the two is the protein content, cake flour usually has about 7-9% and all-purpose flour can have anywhere from 10-12%.

 The lower protein content means that it forms less gluten as you’re mixing everything together, which results in a softer and lighter texture.
 This makes it perfect for recipes where you want a lighter texture, like with cakes and cupcakes.